 For the last 6 weeks my daughters and I have been using a multisensory homeschool curriculum (a unit study) for the American Girl books.
-I asked my oldest daughter which one she’d like to do, and she chose to do the Josefina one.
-I’m glad I asked her because it would not have been in my top five choices and we ended up enjoying it immensely!
+I asked my oldest daughter which one she’d like to do, and she chose to do the Josefina unit study.
+I’m glad I asked her because it would not have been in my top five choices, and we ended up enjoying it immensely!
 Specifically, the downloadable unit study is called “Girls of American History Unit for Southwestern US/Josefina” and is sold by Girls of American History.

 I was emailed a document that included all the resources for crafts and field trips as well as a suggested lesson plan.
 Additionally, I was granted access to the resources page of the website for Josefina.
 This website will continue to be updated with additional resources to assist us in our homeschooling experiences.

 The document included lots of information such as